10 Types of Chimneys That are Safe, Effective, & Attractive

 This is a type of chimney where the metal sheets have air pockets in between the layerings.
 This feature helps to circulate the air and dissipates the heat within the metal.

-The air gaps also absorb heat from the pipes as the smoke rises and keeps the home interior cool.
+The air gaps also absorb heat from the pipes as the smoke rises and keeps the home interior relatively cool.
 Air-cooled chimney options are the least expensive kind when it comes to factory-built chimneys.
+They're also much more lightweight than an insulated chimney.

 They do have a downside of having over-the-top condensation in cold temperatures, which can lead to corrosion and will need early replacement.